CSCC012023/final-project-s23-scrum-scums/docs/marking/sprint2.rubric.md

     Your Mark: 4

-System Design Total Mark: 2 / 10 (-2 as updated version was not found in /docs/sprint2, used sprint1 to mark)
+System Design Total Mark: 4 / 10 ~~(-2 as updated version was not found in /docs/sprint2, used sprint1 to mark)~~ regraded

 ## Documentation (max 3 mark)